 If a teacher answers this question without knowing your musical knowledge, your technique or your musical goals, and tries to explain how he or she will teach you, then this is not a competent teacher.
 I tell students that the lessons are custom lessons based on their goals – It's as simple as that.
 They are private lessons, and each student is different, and lessons material evolves as students progress and their goals change and evolve.
 Each lesson contains specific tasks geared to those goals.

-If the teacher — especially for guitar, does not go over a specific way to hold the pick — run for the door.
+If the teacher — especially for guitar and using a pick, does not go over a specific way to hold the pick — run for the door.
 It's not just doing what is comfortable or natural.
+Few things come naturally on most instruments.
 For both ukulele and guitar students, the fretting hand thumb has a specific role, and a teacher should cover that.
 Music is an art and science.
 Applying the principles of music to the ukulele is no different.
 Learning efficient techniques are an essential part of learning the ukulele.
 The technique is the one area where many teachers don't even address these most important aspects of playing.
 You'll never be any better than your actual physical ability to execute what you want to perform musically, technically.
 Doing what feels natural is typically not the most efficient and easy to maintain.
 The goal is to get your technique to sound and feel natural to you.

 Equating students' success to the success of a teacher is only a good indicator if that student started with that teacher as a beginner.
-You can, however, ask successful performers who they studied with and if one teacher's name keeps popping up that might be a good indicator for that teacher.
+You can, however, ask successful performers who they studied with and if one teacher's name keeps popping up, that might be a good indicator for that teacher.
 I'm sure that are one or two teachers in your area that their names would keep popping up when talking to other students and professional musicians.
-I was lucky to have several great teachers in Franny Boyle and Paul Byrnes in the early years.
-And, then Chuck Anderson's name keep popping up, and I finally started studying with Chuck and credit Chuck with all my success
+I was lucky, in the early years, to have several great teachers in Franny Boyle and Paul Byrne (passed July 24, 2021).
+And, then Chuck Anderson's name kept popping up, and I finally started studying with Chuck and credit Chuck with my success.
+Of course, I, did all the actual work, with Chuck's guidance.

 This should give you some in-site into finding a good and qualified teacher.
 Whether it is face-to-face or on-line, the search for a qualified teacher is well worth it.

 It can take a bit to find a qualified/good teacher, as the best teachers typically do not advertise.
 There are several sources for finding a private face-to-face teacher.
 Contact the music department of colleges and universities near you.
 They can refer you to qualified teachers.
-Your local music store is one place to check – but they don't have the highest standards for their guitar teachers and even worse for ukulele teachers.
+Your local music store is one place to check – but they don't have the highest standards for their selecting their guitar teachers and even worse for ukulele teachers.
+Just you can play guitar and most skills will transfer — the ukulele is a really different instrument with specific challenges, and you deserve to find a dedicated ukulele teacher.

 Use all the questions from this article for helping you find a teacher.
 A good teacher will not mind any of these questions.
 It shows your dedication to developing as a musician on your selected instrument.